kobolabs/epub-spec/README.md

 * Test via sideloading to the desktop platform to ensure that the text is displaying properly.
 Instructions for sideloading can be found [here](https://github.com/kobolabs/epub-spec#sideloading-for-testing-purposes).
 * If the fonts are displaying as intended, please send in the revised file and let us know that it is available for additional QA testing.
 * If you cannot get the fonts to display correctly on Desktop and eInk contact the Content QA team for additional feedback.

-### Font Obfuscation

-Kobo does not currently support [font obfuscation](https://github.com/kobolabs/epub-spec#obfuscated-fonts-are-not-currently-supported-by-the-kobo-cms) and will fail Fixed Layout content when the fonts have been encrypted.
-When loaded to the store these titles will have revert to system fonts instead of the fonts that are embedded and the text will not display as designed.

-To revise ePubs with this issue:
-*Embed versions of the fonts that are not encrypted, or replace the fonts with new non-encrypted fonts.
-Removing the encryption key (the encryption.xml file) will not fix the file as the fonts will still be encrypted.
-* Extract the ePub, open the font folder and try to open the font file.
-If the font can’t be opened our apps and devices won’t be able to read the fonts either.
-* If needed, revise the layout of the book to accommodate the new fonts.
-[Sideload the ePub](https://github.com/kobolabs/epub-spec#sideloading-for-testing-purposes) to various platforms and test that the text displays as intended.
-* If the fonts are displaying as intended send in the revised file for retesting.
-* If the fonts cannot be replaced and must be obfuscated then simply confirm that you will not be revising the content.
-Kobo will have the content retested and activated (if it passes QA) when support for obfuscated fonts is added.
-* If you cannot revise the file contact the Content QA team for additional feedback.

 ### Text Spacing and Overlap Issues